 Put a Shirt On

 One of the most underrated things you can do to ensure that you are not overexposed to UV rays is to wear a shirt.
+We often wear sun-shirts, which keep us safe from the sun, wick away moisture and keep us cool.
 It's not unheard of to cover up with a shirt - especially if you've been at the beach all day or all week.
 You can find light weight shirts that wick away sweat and provide substantial protection from the sun.
 Knowing how to use sunscreen is also about knowing when you've had enough sun and need a little extra help to stay comfortable and healthy.

 In Closing